SocAIty/FastTaskAPI/README.md

 - Serverless deployments like runpod often DO NOT provide routing functionality.
 This router works in this conditions.
 - Scaling AI services is hard.
 - Streaming services (for example for generative models) is complicated to setup.
+- Same Syntax for all kind of hosting providers and services.

 This package solves these problems, by providing a simple well-known interface to deploy AI services anywhere.</br>
 The syntax is oriented by the simplicity of fastapi.
 Other hazards are taken care of by our router.